vuejs/v2.vuejs.org/source/api/directives.md

 - This directive creates child ViewModels.
 - This directive can trigger transitions.

 Conditionally instantiate ViewModels, using the bound value as the Component ID to look up constructors with.
 When the bound value changes, existing ViewModel will be destroyed and a new ViewModel will be created.
 When a ViewModel is created, the original element will be replaced, but all attributes will be copied to the new element.
-For more details, see [Routing](/guide/application.html#Routing).
+Note that this dyamic instantiaion differs from `v-component`, which instantiates a fixed ViewModel based on the attribute value.
+For more details, see [Routing](/guide/application.html#Routing)

 ### v-with